 To my defense, my initial entries had no direction.
 My blog felt like a journal of my time in each country that I visited, sprinkled with hints of places for people to visit, stay, and eat.
 See one of my early posts.

 Over time, my country guides and blog entries were further developed to better serve the other travelers I met as well as visitors to my website, who would contact me via social media asking for country-specific tips, recommendations for activities, and places to stay.
 The improvements I made to my blog posts at this stage in my journey as well as driving people to my site resulted in more organic search traffic.

 How I Monetize My Blog with Affiliate Marketing

 While I may not have wanted to recognize that I was on my way to becoming a bonafide travel blogger, my Google Analytics Performance stats were proof that what I was writing in my blog posts is what people wanted to see.
 All directions pointed to monetization, implementing strategies for traffic growth, and accepting that I had indeed become a travel blogger.

 If I was seeing an increase in website traffic (an average of 25,000 web impressions per month), why not link out using an affiliate link to a hotel that I stayed at, a tour I really enjoyed, or the car company I found that offered me the best deals for my own trips.

 I also joined Travelpayouts, an easy-to-use digital partnership platform that is perfect for travel bloggers at any stage in their career.

-With Travelpayouts, I was able to include affiliate links from trusted travel brands that I already used to book my own travel and was already linking in my blog posts, such as Viator, Booking.com, and Rentalcars.
+With Travelpayouts, I was able to include links from travel affiliate programs of trusted brands that I already used to book my own travel and was already linking in my blog posts, such as Viator, Booking.com, and Rentalcars.
 The best part was that, now, I was actually getting paid a commission to include these links in my blog.